Supplementary registration plates:

 - can only be attached to a motor vehicle that bears the ordinary or personalised plate of the same registration number

 - are not to be mandatory.
 Drivers can choose to remove their usual registration plate and attach it to the object that is obscuring it

 - are smaller than normal registration plates (300mm x 114mm) and have the word ‘supplementary’ along the bottom.

 How to apply for a supplementary registration plate

-A supplementary registration plate costs $19.69 and can be obtained by going to the LicenSys website and filling in the appropriate application form, or by phoning 0800 736 253.
+A supplementary registration plate costs $19.69 and can be obtained by going to the LicenSys website.
+Click on the supplementary tab on the top of the page and fill in the appropriate application form, or phone 0800 736 253.

 Frequently asked questions

 A supplementary registration plate is an additional, smaller number plate that can be attached to an object that temporarily obscures a vehicle’s front and/or rear registration plate, eg a bike rack or dog box.